open/close all folders

 - Harry Potter: Filch has a pet cat, Mrs Norris.

 - In the Discworld book Making Money, Topsy Lavish (née Turvy)'s dog and eventual chairman of the bank is named Mr. Fusspot.

 - Peter S. Beagle's Tamsin features a cat simply named Mister Cat.

-- From T. S. Eliot Old Possum's Book of Practical Cats (and thus also from Cats), the magical Mr. Mistoffelees (the only one of all the cats in the book/musical to be named that way).
+- From T. S. Eliot's Old Possum's Book of Practical Cats, the magical Mr. Mistoffelees (the only one of all the cats in the book to be named that way).